Follow TV Tropes

 • Damian Wayne uses this skill to fool the Batcave's voice-activated locks.

-• Diabolik and Eva Kant.
-They usually combine it with Latex Perfection and very good acting, and between those Altea can't tell her fiancée Ginko from a disguised Diabolik, nor Ginko can tell Altea from a disguised Eva.
+• Diabolik and Eva Kant usually combine this with Latex Perfection and very good acting, and between those Altea can't tell her fiancée Ginko from a disguised Diabolik, nor Ginko can tell Altea from a disguised Eva.

 • While they're the ones who do it most often, the ability is shown to be relatively common, with good actors being able to learn how to imitate at least one voice.
 Ginko himself has copied multiple voices, and Eva has been impersonated successfully enough to fool Diabolik at least twice.

-• From the Disney Mouse and Duck Comics have a few:
+• The Disney Mouse and Duck Comics have a few:

 • Miklos, alias the Grey Mouse, as part of him being a Master of Disguise.
 He's good enough that Mickey can't tell him from O'Hara, and the only one who can reliably tell Mickey from Miklos (his favourite disguise) is Pluto (Minnie too, but it takes her a while and isn't usually sure).